BBBase-EHeresy/PPPub/docs/forces_of_good/_hobbit.md

 Tauriel receives an additional Attack for each enemy model she is Engaged with after the first.
 This bonus is determined at the start of each Fight, and lasts until all Strikes from that Fight have been resolved.

-Vengeful Fury — *Tauriel will descend into a grieving rage should any harm befall Kíli.*
+Vengeful Fury â€” *Tauriel will descend into a grieving rage should any harm befall KÃ­li.*

-If Kíli the Dwarf, Champion of Erebor is in your army, and is killed, Tauriel's Strength is immediately increased to 5 and her Defence is reduced to 4 for the remainder of the battle.
+If KÃ­li the Dwarf, Champion of Erebor is in your army, and is killed, Tauriel's Strength is immediately increased to 5 and her Defence is reduced to 4 for the remainder of the battle.

 ![](../media/3_Middle-earth_-_The_Armies_of_The_Hobbit_media/image131.jpeg)